Current Conditions for Shenandoah Valley

 We were closed for the entire 2020 season last year due to the pandemic.
 Thank you one and all for understanding.
 Now that we better understand Covid, we are able to develop proper protocols for operating more safely.

-FYI: River rocks are sharp.
+Please remember, river rocks can be sharp and slippery.
 Make sure you have adequate foot protection (old sneakers or proper river sandals) for all river activities.
 Flip flops are totally inadequate.

-Please note: it is important that you WEAR YOUR PFD when out on the river, especially in high water, you never know.
+Please note: it is important that you WEAR YOUR PFD when out on the river, especially if you can’t swim, the water is high, and especially at Compton Rapid, you never know……

 To find out more detail about current conditions